How to Create a Stress Reduction Plan That Really Works

 - Drive less

 - Practice gratitude

 - Add your own ideas of how to eliminate stress from you own life

-Look through the ones you’ve circled and select your final choice of 2-4 stressors to eliminate this year.
+Look through the ones you’ve circled and select your final choice of 2-4 stressors to eliminate this year or in whatever period of time you've chosen.
 Try to be as realistic as possible so you don’t overwhelm yourself.
 We’ll go into scheduling and how to’s later.

 Step 2.
 Select the stress reduction techniques you will use over the coming year.